crdoconnor/strictyaml/FAQ.rst

   e: !!str 123
   f: !!str Yes

 StrictYAML is also throws a DisallowedToken exception if sees node anchors and references.
-For example, this particularly unreadable example from wikipedia:
+For example, this particularly unreadable example from the wikipedia page about YAML:

 .. code-block:: yaml